pythonspeed/filprofiler/docs/src/fil4prod/reliable.md

 [Rudra](https://github.com/sslab-gatech/Rudra) is a static analyzer for Rust that can catch certain unsoundness issues in `unsafe` code.
 I should run it on Fil4prod.

-### Better handling of errors in shutdown report generation

-Right now if Fil4prod fails while writing out the profiling report on exit, I suspect it will either freeze or crash.
-What should actually happen is that the process exits as normal: profiling should not interfere with normal program behavior.

 ### Other potential approaches to panic reduction

 1. [`no_panic`](https://docs.rs/no-panic/) allows marking functions as not panicking, which is then checked by the compiler.
 2. [`findpanics`](https://github.com/philipc/findpanics) is a tool that finds panics using binary analysis of compiled code.
 3. [`std::panic::catch_unwind`](https://doc.rust-lang.org/std/panic/fn.catch_unwind.html) on critical entry points would allow catching remaining panics.

-### Panic injection testing

-Fil4prod delegates some of its processing to a thread.
-If that thread panics the Python program should continue running, unaffected, although there won't be a memory profiling report dumped at the end.
-This is not tested at the moment.

 ### Try to reduce `unsafe` in third-party libraries

 All other things being equal, a library using `unsafe` is more likely to have unsoundness bugs than a library that doesn't use `safe`.
 It may be possible to switch some of Fil4prod's dependencies to safer alternatives.

-`cargo-crev`?